michhar/michhar.github.io/_posts/2017-02-05-a-python-flask-webapp-gets-smart.md

 ### Before you Begin, a Few Things to Do...

 #### Tools
-- [recommended]**Visual Studio** installed (using 2017 release candidate) ([https://www.visualstudio.com/vs/visual-studio-2017-rc/](https://www.visualstudio.com/vs/visual-studio-2017-rc/)) with Python Tools for Visual Studio installed (to get the Flask Web App template)
+- [recommended]**Visual Studio** installed (Community 2015 Edition is what I use; NB:  the preview of 2017 is adding PTVS soon...I'll update on this later;  also, VS 2017 is available for Mac OSX) ([Visual Studio Community](https://www.visualstudio.com/downloads/)) with **Python Tools for Visual Studio** installed (to get the Flask Web App template) which can be added during the install of VS or separately from [here](https://www.visualstudio.com/vs/python/)
 - **Git Bash** or **git** installed - included in git download
   * [https://git-scm.com/downloads](https://git-scm.com/downloads)